• Skip to primary navigation

 • Let the logs cool slightly and using a sharp knife and a sawing motion cut them diagonally.
 Look below the beautiful and perfectly clean slices!

-Close-up of knife cutting a freshly baked biscotti log into neat slices.
+Close-up of knife cutting a freshly baked biscotti log into slices.

 • Return the slices to the baking sheet, cut side up.